cullenjett/react-ssr-boilerplate/README.md

 ## Production

-- `npm run build && npm run start-prod`
+- `npm run build && npm run start:prod`
   - Bundle the JS and fire up the Express server for production
 - `npm run docker`
   - Build and start a local Docker image in production mode (mostly useful for debugging)